All Episodes

 Now, when women get older, they can't get resources in the same way as they could when they were younger.

-So they often will tip over, or they're sort of you know, if they're in a happy marriage, that's not the case, right?
+So they often will tip over or they're sort of, you know, if they're in a happy marriage, that's not the case, right?

-But if if they're single or in an unhappy marriage, they go from the positive incentive of, hey, you might have sex with me if you treat me right, and that's a way for mod to motivate men to sort of get resources and get married and get committed and all that kind of stuff.
+But if they're single or in an unhappy marriage, they go from the positive incentive of, hey, you might have sex with me if you treat me right.

-And that's a positive incentive.
+And that's a positive incentive, right?

-Like that's a carrot.
+That's a carrot.

 When women get older, a lot of times, and it happens with men too, I've seen it.

-You know, just you know, this sort of mosquito wine of complaining and withholding of sex and and slamming the plate down uh and and the meal is cold and I'm slamming drawers and just making the life of the man unpleasant until he gives them what they want.
+But a lot of times, to sort of take the stereotype, when women get older, they turn from positive incentives, such as you might be able to get a little bit of this action, to negative incentives, which is and another thing, you know, just you know, this sort of mosquito wine of complaining and withholding of sex and slamming the plate down and the meal is cold and I'm slamming drawers and just making the life of the man unpleasant until he gives them what they want.

 And so for people on the left, they get their money from the government.

-They are getting money from uh unemployment insurance, welfare, uh sometimes even the military industrial complex, they're getting money from uh government jobs, uh they're uh government protections, uh they're getting money from disability, uh uh all kinds of crazy stuff.
+They are getting money from unemployment insurance, welfare, sometimes even the military industrial complex, they're getting money from government jobs, government protections.

 And so they don't have to deal with reality because they complain for money.